$UNH (+2,72%)

 Carlsberg is also affected by the measure.
 Its Baltika subsidiary is a leading brewer in Russia.
 Carlsberg had already announced that it would cease its operations in Russia and find a buyer.
 The presidential decree now probably brings uncertainty into the sales process.

-Nestle is almost permanently in the criticism.
-I expressly ask that the activities and personal opinions under the post not be made known.
-The business unit "Nestle Waters" operates production sites in about 34 countries, for example for the table water "Pure Life".
-The criticism behind this refers to the production sites in areas where there is traditionally a shortage and, in accordance with pumping, the groundwater level is further lowered.
-I will leave it open whether Nestle is primarily to blame in this respect.
-In any case, it is important to remember that water licenses are officially sold to Nestle in all countries.
-Nevertheless, some YouTubers have realized that they can generate a lot of attention and money by denouncing international corporations.
-I hope at least that they will think about this in the future when they enjoy their Wagner pizza or their Kitkat in live streams.
-Otherwise, that would be tantamount to a double standard ...
+Nestlé is almost constantly the subject of criticism.
+I expressly ask that you refrain from commenting on the company’s activities or expressing personal opinions in the comments section below this post.
+The “Nestlé Waters” division operates production facilities in approximately 34 countries, for example, for the bottled water brand “Pure Life.”
+The criticism centers on production sites in areas where water is traditionally scarce, and where pumping further lowers the groundwater level.
+I’ll leave it open as to whether Nestlé should bear primary blame in this regard.
+In any case, it’s important to keep in mind that water licenses are officially sold to Nestlé in all of these countries.
+Nevertheless, some YouTubers have now realized that they can generate a lot of attention—and thus money—by denouncing international corporations.
+I hope, at least, that they’ll keep this in mind in the future when they’re enjoying their Wagner pizza or KitKat during live streams.
+Otherwise, that would amount to a double standard…

 But what is the situation in Germany?